rajbharath/LibraryManagementUpgraded/README.md

 This is a library management system with following pieces of functionality.
 ========================================================================================================================

-    -user authentication
+    - user authentication
-    -add a book to library
+    - add a book to library
-    -remove a book from library
+    - remove a book from library
-    -borrow a book
+    - borrow a book
-    -returning the borrowed book
+    - returning the borrowed book
-    -searching the book by its name
+    - searching the book by its name

 The below services are built as part of this system